rchillard/learning-code/software-engineer/README.md

 - [ ] Logical Operators
 - [ ] Regular Expressions
 - [ ] How to create a simple standalone script: running it, parsing user input, credential management
+- [ ] Design Patterns:
-- [ ] Design patterns: what are they, why are they useful?
+  - [ ] Basics: What are they, why are they useful?
 Commonly used design patterns in our codebases.
+- [ ] Design Pattern Application:
-- [ ] Design patterns: the Observer pattern, and examples in frontend frameworks for async updating
+  - [ ] Observer pattern and examples in frontend frameworks for async updating
-- [ ] Design patterns: use of the MVC, MVW, and MTV patterns in full-stack web frameworks for keeping code organized
+  - [ ] Use of the MVC, MVW, and MTV patterns in full-stack web frameworks for keeping code organized
+- [ ] Data Structures:
+  - [ ] When do we use each?
+What are some examples from our current systems?
+  - [ ] Hash Tables
+  - [ ] Dictionaries
+  - [ ] Lists / Arrays
-- [ ] Commonly used data structures: hash tables / dictionaries, lists / arrays. when do we use each? what are some examples from our current systems?
-What are the Big-O differences between them for data storage and retrieval?
+  - [ ] What are the Big-O differences between them for data storage and retrieval?
-- [ ] How code uses system memory, and the scaling limits of system memory
+- [ ] How code uses System Memory, and the scaling limits of System Memory

 ## Data:

-- [ ] Deep dive into our actively used data models
+- [ ] Data Models:
-- [ ] Differences between relational and document-oriented data models, and when to use each
+  - [ ] Differences between relational and document-oriented data models, and when to use each?
+  - [ ] Deep dive into our actively used Data Models
+- [ ] Data Model Application:
+- [ ] Data Modeling for New Projects:
+  - [ ] How does this work?
-- [ ] Data Modeling for new projects: how does this work, why is it important to do before starting a new project, and why do we start with the data model first when planning out new projects?
+  - [ ] Why is it important to do before starting a new project?
+  - [ ] Why do we start with the data model first when planning out new projects?
+- [ ] Query Optimization:
-- [ ] Query optimization: what do you do when someone complains that their query is running slowly?
-What is explain-plan and when is it useful?
+  - [ ] What do you do when someone complains that their query is running slowly?
+  - [ ] What is explain-plan and when is it useful?
 - [ ] What are some big-O notation strategies for thinking about query analysis?

 ## Databases :